NVIDIA/JAX-Toolbox/docs/nsys-jax.md

   in the same multi-process/multi-node distributed JAX program) into a single output file, with de-duplication and consistency checks.

-Behind the scenes, there is a small Python library (`jax_nsys`) for loading and analysing the output of `nsys-jax` and `nsys-jax-combine`, which allows the use of standard data science packages like `numpy`, `pandas` and `matplotlib` to explore profile data.
+Behind the scenes, there is a small Python library (`nsys_jax`) for loading and analysing the output of `nsys-jax` and `nsys-jax-combine`, which allows the use of standard data science packages like `numpy`, `pandas` and `matplotlib` to explore profile data.